dazuaz/responsive-loader/README.md

 ### Options

 - `sizes: array` — specify all widths you want to use; if a specified size exceeds the original image's width, the latter will be used (i.e. images won't be scaled up).
-You may also declare a default `sizes` array in `responsiveLoader` in your `webpack.config.js`.
+You may also declare a default `sizes` array in the loader options in your `webpack.config.js`.
 - `size: integer` — specify one width you want to use; if the specified size exceeds the original image's width, the latter will be used (i.e. images won't be scaled up)
-- `quality: integer` — JPEG compression quality; defaults to `95`
+- `quality: integer` — JPEG compression quality; defaults to `85`
-- `ext: string` — either `png`, `jpg`, or `gif`; use to convert to another format; defaults to original file's extension
+- `format: string` — either `png` or `jpg`; use to convert to another format; default format is inferred from the source file's extension
-- `background: hex` — Background fill when converting transparent to opaque images; defaults to `0xFFFFFFFF` (note: make sure this is a valid hex number)
-- `placeholder: bool` — A true or false value to specify wether to output a placeholder image as a data URI.
-(Defaults to `false`)
+- `placeholder: bool` — A true or false value to specify wether to output a placeholder image as a data URI; defaults to `false`
-- `placeholderSize: integer` — A number value specifying the width of the placeholder image, if enabled with the option above.
-(Defaults to `40`)
+- `placeholderSize: integer` — A number value specifying the width of the placeholder image, if enabled with the option above; defaults to `40`
+- `adapter: Adapter` — Specify which adapter to use.
+Can only be specified in the loader options.

+#### Adapter-specific options

+##### jimp

+- `background: number` — Background fill when converting transparent to opaque images.
+Make sure this is a valid hex number, e.g. `0xFFFFFFFF`)

+##### sharp

+- `background: string` — Background fill when converting transparent to opaque images.
+E.g. `#FFFFFF`

 ### Examples